happypeter/LGCB/book/vim_basic_move.md

 ## why normal mode first?

-when you already understand why vim has different modes, you may still wonder, why vim first takes us to _normal mode_(also called _command mode_) rather than _insert mode_
+When you already understand why vim has different modes, you may still wonder, why vim first takes us to _normal mode_(also called _command mode_) rather than _insert mode_